flisanp/ms1-ceramic-studio/README.md

  - Collection link in navbar is not working

+ - Hero image has the wrong size

- - Mobile responsiveness for hero image not worked as intended.
-Image size appears too small.
+ - Mobile responsiveness for hero image not working.

- - Mobile responsiveness for hero text not worked as intended.
+ - Mobile responsiveness for hero text not working.
 Text size does not decrease and is overlapping.

 # Deployment